Spin echo sequences - Detailed

 In the previous sequence and in gradient echo sequences the signal decays quickly due to magnetic field inhomogeneities.
 The spin echo sequence preserves the MRI signal for longer with the addition of the 180° pulse as described previously.

-The TR is necessary to allow sufficient time for the T1 relaxation to complete in order to have enough Mz to give a signal when it is flipped by the 90° pulse.
+The length of the TR needs to allow sufficient time for the T1 relaxation to complete in order to have enough Mz to give a signal when it is flipped by the 90° pulse.

 - The TR is 540ms